 Along with throat-slitting, decapitation, and shots to the head, this is one of the classical ways of killing someone in media.
 Generally speaking, any character that takes a direct hit to the heart will either die instantly or drop dead after just a few seconds.

-Since this is a Death Trope, EXPECT UNMARKED SPOILERS!!!
+As this is a Death Trope, unmarked spoilers abound.
+Beware.

 - Red Sprite: Tatsu kills Shepherd by stabbing him in the heart with his sword, but only penetrating up to the pericardium so he can electrocute it with his Thundercore powers.
 The resulting convulsions cause the heart to implode and crush itself.

-- Assault on Precinct 13 (1976): In infamous scene, a member of the Street Thunder gang kills a little girl by shooting her in the middle of her chest at point-blank range.
+- Assault on Precinct 13 (1976): In an infamous scene, a member of the Street Thunder gang kills a little girl by shooting her in the middle of her chest at point-blank range.

 - Batman v Superman: Dawn of Justice: Both Superman and Doomsday are stabbed through the heart, simultaneously.
 Superman got better.

 - Equilibrium: John Preston kills DuPont with a single gunshot to the heart.

 - Ouija Mummy: Ahotep the 1st kills Chase soon after he is released from her influence by pulling his heart out of his chest.